All About Wisdom Tooth Extractions

 How We Can Help You

 Patients in the Burke, Virginia area can trust the team at Burke Dental to give them the best care around.
-Led by Dr. James Willis, our team believes in quality dental care.
+Led by Dr. Ghanavati, our team believes in quality dental care.
 We make sure our patients understand the treatment they are getting and why we think it is necessary and we also strive to make the patient as comfortable as possible during the procedure.
 At Burke Dental, our patients are our #1 priority.